Nadya Khamitskaya

 Nadya Khamitskaya (born 21 November 1982, in Belarusian SSR) is a dancer and designer, best known for taking part in TV 2's reality show Skal vi danse.
 Khamitskaya has won the Norwegian national dance championships five times.

 Private life

 Khamitskaya came to Norway aged 17 to advance her dance career.

 She is in a relationship with VG-journalist Mads A. Andersen.

 Skal vi danse

-Khamitskaya became well known as one of the professional dancers for many seasons on Skal vi danse.
+Khamitskaya became widely known as one of the professional dancers for many seasons on Skal vi danse.